bhushan-jangle/entity-extraction/README.md

 },
 "msg_id":"0j9wx9aPHuFulwE7E"}
 ```
-We need to return value of value of inside message (that is inside entities; course_free is the name of the entity) as response.
+We need to return value of value of inside message (that is inside entities;) as response.

-## Web App-Node JS SubGroup
+## Web App-Node JS

-A form is created where where the user can either enter an input or choose from the predefined statements available as a drop down.
+A form is created where where the user can either select or enter any value to find entitys in it.

-When the user submits, a request is sent to the server that extracts the entity.
+When the user extract, a request is sent to the server that extracts the entity.
 The extracted entity returned is displayed.

 The entity returned is displayed.

 ## GOING INTO THE API